omvairagade2001/omvairagade2001/README.md

 ## 🧠 About Me

-I’m a **solution-first AI Developer** at **TCS (AI.Cloud Team)**, building real-world GPT-integrated automation tools, computer vision systems, and scalable cloud-native architectures.
+I’m a **solution-first AI Developer** at **TCS (AI.Cloud Team)**, building real-world AI-integrated automation tools, computer vision systems, and scalable cloud-native architectures.

 🔍 Whether it's analyzing live CCTV footage to detect danger, or building a WhatsApp-based AI hiring system from scratch—I bring ideas to life with speed, scale, and purpose.

-⚡ I’m also the **Founder of [Emper.ai](#)** – India’s first GPT-powered job-matching platform for skilled + unskilled workers.
+⚡ I’m also the **Founder of [Emper.ai](#)** – India’s first AI-powered job-matching platform for skilled + unskilled workers, As well as India’s first AI CCTV-software that detects literally anything you want (on any kind of prompt or any language).
 I build things that work, ship fast, and solve problems that matter.

 ---